Brazil plane crashes in Sao Paulo state – DW – 08/09/2024

 Advertisement

-A plane with a capacity to transport some 68 people crashed in the municipality of Vinhedo in Brazil's Sao Paulo state on Friday, local media reported.
+A plane with 62 people on board crashed in the municipality of Vinhedo in Brazil's Sao Paulo state on Friday, local media reported.

-No information has yet been provided on how many people were on board.

 The local firefighters corps confirmed that the plane fell in Vinhedo.